 11. Appliance Cleaning Services - ovens and stoves, microwaves, refrigerators, dishwashers, washers and dryers.
 Inside and out or just out.
 This is a service you can usually charge quite a bit for because no one wants to do them.

 12. Baby sitting or pet sitting - for an afternoon, evening, or overnight.
 People that are giving or attending a holiday party would love to have someone watch their child overnight.
 That way they can stay out late and have some privacy when they get home.
 People that go away for a family get together for a few days need someone to watch their pet while they are gone, either in their house or in yours.
+You can also offer a side gig of taking holiday pictures of the pets you sit.
+Just buy a Santa hat or elf hat and snap away with your camera phone.
+Email the pics to your client for an extra $5 when pet sitting.

 - Send an e mail out of all your friends and family offering your services.
 Include a list of what you are willing to do, and a rough idea of the cost.
 It is important to put some kind of cost or someone will be sure to think you are offering to do this for free!